thisme8/LeadsTracker/README.md

 Overview :

-This LeadTracker Chrome Extension allows users to easily save and manage important website links or leads directly from their browser.
+This is a simple Chrome Extension that allows users to easily save and manage important website links or leads directly from their browser.
 It provides three core features:
 -> Save Input Links: Enter any URL into the input box and save it to a list.
 -> Save Active Tab URL: Save the current active tab's URL directly by clicking the "Save Tab" button.
 -> Clear All Saved Links: Delete all saved links with the "Delete All" button.